 In Example 1, Group 1(shown in solid blue) has a larger mean than Group 2 (shown in dotted red), 10 vs. 0, respectively.
 Group 1 also has greater variability of scores in the population (SD = 10 vs. 5), and a much greater base rate (100:10).
 Assume that the utility is +1 for either correct decision and -1 for either incorrect decision.

-Information about the test distributions, base rates, and utility are entered into the light blue boxes.
+Enter this information about the test distributions, base rates, and utility into the light blue boxes.
 The results are shown in the yellow boxes. (click on the figure to expand)

 In this example, the Decision Rule is to classify all cases as Group 1.
 The yellow boxes under Predicted show that this rule yields 100% correct classification for all 100 Group 1 cases but 0% correct for all 10 Group 2 cases.
 Thus, classification is correct for 100 cases out of the total of 110 cases, or 100/110 = .909 = 91% correct overall.
 The total Utility is 90, from 100 correct decisions (+100) and 10 incorrect decisions (-10).